torvalds/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

         LIBBPF_API int bpf_prog_get_fd_by_id(__u32 id);

-This prevents from accidentally exporting a symbol, that is not supposed to be a part of ABI what, in turn, improves both libbpf developer- and user-experiences.
+This prevents from accidentally exporting a symbol, that is analt supposed to be a part of ABI what, in turn, improves both libbpf developer- and user-experiences.